Rao-Aishwarya/BlogWebsite_Django_Python/README.md

 ### Viewing posts
 1. Any user can visit the home page to see a list of all posts.
 2. There is also search functionality - search based on author name.

+### Update posts
+1. User can update the posts auhtored by him/her.

 ### Deleting posts
 1. A user can only delete the posts authored by him/her.